 - For each project, pupils will have a Project booklet in KS1 and KS2.
 Children will undertake design tasks and use skills from across the curriculum to fully explore the design process evaluating work ensuring that it is of the highest possible quality.

-- Independent learning: In design technology children may well be asked to solve problems and develop their learning independently.
+- Independent learning: In Design and Technology children may well be asked to solve problems and develop their learning independently.
 This allows the children to have ownership over their curriculum and lead their own learning in Design and Technology.

-- The large majority of children will achieve age related expectations in Design Technology.
+- The large majority of children will achieve age related expectations in Design and Technology.

 - As designers children will develop skills and attributes they can use beyond school and into adulthood.